A group of people hiking through a lush, green forest on a dirt trail surrounded by tall trees.

 How guided hikes connect to eco-spiritual direction

-For some, guided hikes are a standalone practice.
+For some, group hikes are a standalone practice.
 For others, they serve as an entry point into deeper one-on-one eco-spiritual direction.

-Many participants find that guided hikes help build comfort, awareness, and trust in nature-based reflection before engaging in individual spiritual direction sessions.
+Many participants find that group outings help build comfort, awareness, and trust in nature-based reflection before engaging in individual spiritual direction sessions.
 Both offerings are designed to complement one another while standing fully on their own.

 Explore Eco-Spiritual Direction